D$^3$FlowSLAM: Self-Supervised Dynamic SLAM with Flow Motion Decomposition and DINO Guidance: Introduction

 \section{Introduction}

-\IEEEPARstart{S}{imultaneous} localization and mapping (SLAM) is fundamental to the field of computer vision and robotics, with many applications ranging from augmented reality (AR), and virtual reality (VR) to autonomous driving.
-In AR applications, SLAM is often leveraged to provide accurate localization for agents, which facilitates users to place virtual objects~\cite{Ye2021SuperPlane}, while the dense reconstruction is urgently needed to better interact with the surrounding environments.
-Due to the simplicity of monocular video acquisition, monocular dense SLAM~\cite{deepfactors, tateno2017cnn} has attracted wide attention, yet it is still a more complicated task compared to RGB-D SLAM~\cite{wang2021DymSLAM, Li2022DGS-SLAM, yu2018dsslam, dai2020rgb, henein2020dynamic}.
+Simultaneous localization and mapping (SLAM) is fundamental to the fields of computer vision and robotics, with applications ranging from augmented reality (AR) and virtual reality (VR) to autonomous driving.
+In AR, SLAM is commonly used for accurate localization of agents, enabling users to place virtual objects~\cite{Ye2021SuperPlane}, while dense reconstruction is crucial for better interaction with the surrounding environment.
+Due to the simplicity of monocular video acquisition, monocular dense SLAM~\cite{deepfactors, tateno2017cnn} has attracted significant attention, although it remains a more complex task compared to RGB-D SLAM~\cite{wang2021DymSLAM, Li2022DGS-SLAM, yu2018dsslam, dai2020rgb, henein2020dynamic}.
+Significant progress has been made in sparse traditional~\cite{Engel2014lsd, mur2015orb, forster2014svo, engel2017direct}, learning-based~\cite{Zhou2017SfMLearner, wang2018end, wang2019improving}, and hybrid~\cite{wang2017non, wang2017noniterative, brahmbhatt2018geometry} approaches.
+More recently, a learning-based monocular dense SLAM system, DROID-SLAM~\cite{teed2021droid}, has been proposed.
+It demonstrates better accuracy and robustness than other methods but requires \textbf{extensive labeled data}, such as camera poses and depths, during training, which limits its \textbf{adaptability for new scenes}.